 Haha.
 Good old Copper Cab.
 Aside from that..

 Why is it so embarrassing for you to talk about Pop Music?

 Pop music and I have a strained relationship.

 It was a dark and stormy night during late Summer of 1999.
 I was curled up on the bottom bunk of my bed listening to Sugar Ray and holding my Teddy Bear.

 But darn it I loved me a good love song, and still do!
-Listening to Sugar Ray was my comfort zone, and we all love those good old comfort zones right?
-To be fair, the album had some really good songs (Someday, Falls Apart, Every Morning) but most were flat out duds.
+Listening to Sugar Ray was my comfort zone, and we all love those good old comfort zones, right?
+To be fair, the album had some really good songs (Someday, Falls Apart, Every Morning) but most were flat-out duds.
 It’s never a good sign when you’re constantly asking, is the album over yet?
 I’m at 37:05 and can’t wait until it stops.
-Oh God please make it stop.

 Back then I had a friend named J.J.
 Bishop.
 He was always ranting and raving about teh Smashing Pumpkins, and I never took heed to his word.
 Why?
 Because Sugar Ray dude.
-Years later I would find out that the Smashing effing Pumpkins are what I was supposed to be listening to; Not all this mindless drivel that I’m currently talking about.
+Years later I would find out that the Smashing Pumpkins are what I was supposed to be listening to; not all this mindless drivel that I’m currently talking about.
 Sheesh.
-Girls not liking me may have had something to do with my outrageously bad CD collection.
-Not that they even knew or cared.
-But that’s just a hunch.

 That said, there was an extreme low point for me.
 Aside from Will Smith’s “Willenium”, Limp Bizkit’s “Chocolate Starfish and the Hot Dog Flavored Water” and Kid Rock’s “Devil Without A Cause” there was another album that I’m a little ashamed of owning.

 It was LFO’s “LFO” released August 24th, 1999.
 I was just.. but I.. it had some good.. it wasn’t that…